-The Evening Book Group meets on the first Tuesday of the month at 6:30pm in the lower level of the Brooks Free Library.
-All are welcome and no registration is required.
+The Evening Book Group meets on the first Tuesday of the month at 6:30pm.
 Titles are available for pick up one month before the discussion at the circulation desk.
 Once or twice a year a list of possible titles are selected and the group votes on the final selections.
 Books selected for the ‘pick list’ are all titles that have been published in the past 0-3 years, have largely positive reviews, have enough copies in the CLAMS system, and are available in multiple formats.
 Many are award winners and have appeared on the New York Times ‘notable books of the year’ lists.

 Aug.
 4 The Pioneers: The Heroic Story of the Settlers Who Brought the American Idea West by David McCullough

 Sept.
 1 The Red Address Book by Sofia Lundberg

 Oct.
 6 The Library Book by Susan Orlean

 Nov.
 3 The River: A Novel by Peter Heller